 This post may contain affiliate links, which means if you click a link and purchase something, I may make a small commission at no additional cost to you.
 I only recommend products I love!
 More information here.

-Find out as early as you can what your daycare’s rules and procedures are for breastmilk, because it might influence what you do before your baby starts there.
-(For example, some daycares require frozen breastmilk bags to be labeled in a certain way.)
+Find out as early as you can what your daycare’s rules and procedures are for breast milk, because it might influence what you do before your baby starts there.
+(For example, some daycares require frozen breast milk bags to be labeled in a certain way.)

 If your baby drinks out of the same bottles that you pump into, this will be super easy – just pour milk from one bottle into another until you have the right amounts in each.
+Then, screw on the nipples and caps.

 Note: If your baby won’t take the bottles that came with your pump, see if you can screw the bottles that your baby will drink from into your pump.
 (For example, you can screw Dr Brown’s bottles into Medela pumps.)